Skip to main content

 It is not a generic TypeScript compiler.

-It understands FiveM/RedM runtimes, OpenCore architecture, and the constraints of each execution environment.
+It understands FiveM, RageMP, and RedM runtimes, OpenCore architecture, and the constraints of each execution environment.

 Conceptually, it plays a role similar to: